Simpli-Code/Minitalk/README.md

 • The server PID and

-• The string to send.
+• A string to send.

 • The client must send the string passed as a parameter to the server.